-Choose Pressure for Bin Type Enter Bin size of 5 Check Include number of scans per bin Check Exclude scans marked bad Skip over 0 scans Process the downcast Include the Surface bin Surface bin minimum value 0 Surface bin maximum value 5 Surface bin value 2.5

-Click Start Process.
+Skip over 0 scans

+Process the downcast

+Include the Surface bin

+Surface bin maximum value 0

+Surface bin maximum value 5

+Surface bin value 2.5

-Open HawaiiB.cnv in Notepad or Wordpad and take a look at the header and data.
-If you have time, open 2 copies of SBE Data Processing; plot Hawaii.cnv in one, and HawaiiB.cnv in the other.
+- 2. Open HawaiiB.cnv in Notepad or Wordpad and take a look at the header and data.

+- 3. If you have time, plot the full data set and the bin averaged data set:

+- Open 2 copies of SBE Data Processing

+- Plot Hawaii.cnv in one, and HawaiiB.cnv in the other

-If you have time, repeat this for C:\Data\Module9\BinAverage\Miami.cnv, using 1 decibar bins and including the surface bin (surface bin minimum value 0, surface maximum value 1, and surface bin value 0.5).
+If you have time, bin average 19plus data (C:\Data\Module9\BinAverage\Miami.cnv):

+- 1 decibar bins - Include surface bin surface bin minimum value 0 surface maximum value 1 surface bin value 0.5